 On April 28, 2017, GenSight Biologics created its first subsidiary, GenSight Biologics Inc., registered and located in the United States of America (State of Delaware).
-The Company doesn't have any other investment in a subsidiary as of December 2019.
+The Company doesn't have any other investment in a subsidiary as of December 2020.

-Capital (in euros) Reserves and retained earnings % interest shar ralue of es held euros) Loans and advances granted not Guarantees and security Turnover excluding tax Net income in last year Dividends booked during the brought forward Gross Net yet refunded (in thousands of euros) granted (in thousands of euros) year GenSight Biologics Inc 0.44 (952) 100% 0.44 0.44 4,617 (803)
+Canital Reserves and retained earnings brought forward Loans and advances granted not yet refunded Guarantees Net income in last year booked Capital (in euros) (in thousands of euros) % interest Gross Net granted tax (in thousands of euros) year GenSight Biologics Inc. 0.41 (1,605) 100% 0.41 0.41 5,276 - - (740) -